Skip to Content

 I would recommend storing in portion sizes so you can just whip out a bag from the freezer, already measured, and there you go.

-What other ingredients do I need to make this pancake batter?
+What ingredients are needed to make the batter?

 Fire up your griddle or skillet, pour about a ½ cup of batter onto hot griddle (or more depending on how big you want your cakes).
 Allow some bubbles to form on top then check the bottom, you want them to be golden brown, and flip!